GarmanGroup/RABDAM/README.md

 -	Option to create a PDB file of the trimmed unit cell assembly, *createTApdb*

-Writes a copy of the trimmed 3x3x3 unit cell assembly coordinates to the output directory when set to True (by default this parameter is set to False).
+Writes a PDB file of the trimmed 3x3x3 unit cell assembly coordinates to the output directory when set to True (by default this parameter is set to False).
 Stipulated by the keyword *createTApdb*.

 **Note that if a parameter is not specified in the input file, it will take its default value in the RABDAM run.**